AdobeDocs/commerce-frontend-core/src/pages/guide/tools/grunt.md

    -  `Gruntfile.js.sample` into `Gruntfile.js`
    -  `grunt-config.json.sample` into `grunt-config.json`

-1. Install (or refresh) the `node.js` project dependency, including Grunt, for your Magento instance.
+1. Install (or refresh) the `node.js` project dependency, including Grunt, for your instance.
 To do this, run the following commands in a command prompt:

    ```bash
    cd your_Magento_instance_directory